 - Chief executive’s written approvals.

 The type of approval required will depend on the type of species and where the specimen has originated from.
-Any plan to move wildlife into or out of Queensland should be discussed with the Permit and Licence Management branch of the DEHP (on 1300 130 372 or email [email protected] ).
-However, DEHP has also put together a free ‘electronic movement advice’ service which can be used to ascertain which approval is required.
-This can be accessed here: https://www.ehp.qld.gov.au/licences-permits/plants-animals/moving-wildlife/moving_native_and_exotic_wildlife.html.
+Any plan to move wildlife into or out of Queensland should be discussed with the Permit and Licence Management branch of DES (on 1300 130 372, select option 4 or email [email protected] ).
+For more information visit: https://www.qld.gov.au/environment/plants-animals/wildlife-permits/permit-types/moving-wildlife.
+Further information on the import and export of materials between states in Australia which are subject to interstate quarantine generally can be found here: https://interstatequarantine.org.au/travellers/interstate-quarantine/.
+You should also contact the wildlife authority in the other state to ensure that you have the necessary documentation from that state to proceed with the movement.

-There are two type of licences available to harvest protected plants in the wild.
+There are two types of licences available to harvest protected plants in the wild.
 These are the:

-The most applicable licence for an artist wishing to collect and use parts of protected plants found in the wild, would be the ‘Protected plant harvesting licence’.
-The applicant would need to prove that the proposed harvest was sustainable, and must meet the requirements of the protected plants assessment guidelines (see here: https://www.ehp.qld.gov.au/licences-permits/plants-animals/documents/protected-plants-assessment-guidelines.pdf).
+The most applicable licence for an artist wishing to collect and use parts of protected plants found in the wild, is the ‘Protected plant harvesting licence’.
+To be eligible for this licence you need to show:

 The requirements for importing plant material will depend upon where the material has come from.
 For example, the movement of flower seedlings from Tasmania into Queensland is not restricted but plant material from Victoria may require a Plant Health Certificate.
 Given the complexity and ad hoc nature of the requirements for the import of protected plants, the best option is to contact the Department of Agriculture and Fisheries (DAF) directly, prior to the transportation of any artwork incorporating plant species (contact number: 13 25 23).

 The export of an artwork from Queensland to another state in Australia will require consideration of the laws in the receiving state.
-Further information on the import and export of materials between states in Australia can be accessed via this website: http://quarantinedomestic.gov.au/destination-queensland.html.
+Further information on the import and export of materials between states in Australia can be accessed on Australian Interstate Quarantine’s website.81

 The Fisheries Act does allow for licences to perform actions that might otherwise harm a threatened marine species or its habitat.
 There are a number of licences available, depending on what type of regulated species is involved and where it was found.

 The most applicable permit for artists wanting to use material from protected marine species would seem to be the ‘general fisheries permit’.
-Each application is considered on a case-by-case basis and the scope of the permit will be determined by the number of the species, types of species and consistency with the objects of the Fisheries Act.
-These permits currently cost $305.85per year (as at 22 July 2016) and application forms can be accessed here: https://www.business.qld.gov.au/industry/fisheries/commercial-fishing/licences-and-fees/commercial-fishing-licences/fishing-permits.
+Each application is considered on a case-by-case basis and the scope of the permit will be determined by the number of the species, type of species and consistency with the objects of the Fisheries Act.
+These permits currently cost $346.85 per year (as at 7 Sep 2021)82 and application forms can be accessed here:

 For more information see:

-- The Queensland Department of Environment and Heritage Protection website
+- The Queensland Department of Environment and Science website

 If you have questions about any of the topics discussed above please contact Arts Law.